ArthurFBastos/Screenshot-Email/README.md

 # Screenshot-Email
-System to take screenshot of a web page and send it to email
+System to take screenshot of a web page and send it to an email